wpengine/headless-docs/README.md

 WordPress runs on PHP, but your headless site will likely utilize [Node](https://nodejs.org/).
 At the very least, you'll use Node and NPM to manage JavaScript dependencies and bundle your applications (i.e., webpack).

-At WP Engine, we have a Node hosting platform in Alpha with General Availability coming early this year.
+At WP Engine, we have a Node hosting platform.
 The platform works differently than our WordPress platform.
 With WordPress, you get a server that you can FTP or SSH into, but with Node, the infrastructure is opaque to you.
 All you need to do is point our platform to a GitHub repo, and we'll watch the repo and deploy it automatically!

 # WP Engine Headless Concepts